voicesauce/opensauce-python/README.md

 # Installation

-1. Install Python, the Pythons package NumPy and SciPy, and Snack Sound Toolkit, if you don't already have them.
+1. Install Python, the Python packages NumPy / SciPy / Reaper, and Snack Sound Toolkit, if you don't already have them.
 Installing Snack can be non-trivial, so we recommend that you follow the recommendations in the instructions below for this step.